 When you arrive on the Georgia Tech campus, the first person to visit is the DGS who will help you develop a plan of study that will identify the courses that will contribute to your educational objectives.
-All students are urged to see the DGS or a designated faculty advisor before registering every semester to coordinate their plan of study with their course work.
+All students are urged to meet with the DGS before registering every semester to coordinate their plan of study with their course work.
 This will insure the smooth unfolding of your graduate career.